BLOOMBEES/bootstrap-theme/src/layout/grid-system.md

 ## Predefined classes

-In addition to our semantic mixins, Bootstrap includes an extensive set of prebuilt classes for quickly creating grid columns.
+In addition to our semantic mixins, Bloombees includes an extensive set of prebuilt classes for quickly creating grid columns.
 It includes options for device-based column sizing, reordering columns, and more.

 ### Example: Stacked-to-horizontal